Topics Map > Services > Security > Protect Yourself and Others

 - Primarily used for gathering demographic information.

-- Often piggybacks on "innocent" downloads of software from websites bundled with "free" stuff.
+- Often piggybacks on "innocent" downloads of software from websites bundled with "free" software.

 - Can be used for fraudulent purposes.